Developing Orbital-Dependent Corrections for the Non-Additive Kinetic Energy in Subsystem Density Functional Theory: Theory

 It is also interesting to note that the first-order term $T_s^{(1)}$ from Eq.~(\ref{eq:T1_energy}) contains the operator $( -\hat{t} \hat{\rho}_B - \hat{\rho}_B \hat{t})$, which is very similar to the projector by Huzinaga and Cantu~\cite{huzinaga1971},

 but features the one-electron kinetic energy operator $\hat{t}$ instead of the Fock operator $\hat{f}$.
 One might find it surprising as the operator from Eq.~(\ref{eq:huzinaga_cantu_operator}) is often employed in projection-based embedding~\cite{manby2012,tamukong2014,chulhai2017} to enforce external orthogonality between subsystem orbitals, and therefore ensures that $T_s^{\mathrm{nad}} [\rho_A, \rho_B ] = 0$, whereas no external orthogonality requirements were adopted in our derivations.
 However, a close relation between the Huzinaga building-block equations for many-electron systems~\cite{huzinaga1971} and the Adams--Gilbert formalism~\cite{adams1961,gilbert1964}, which similarly to the present work employs Slater determinants composed of non-orthogonal MOs, is known and was previously discussed in the literature~\cite{francisco1992}.
 Moreover, the expression from Eq.~(\ref{eq:T1_energy}) was derived in Ref.~\cite{francisco1992} for the more general case of one-electron operators.
-It should also be noted that the idea of using orbital-dependent expressions to approximate the non-additive kinetic energy potential is loosely related to the Wu--Yang potential reconstruction technique~\cite{wu_yang2003}, which employs auxiliary basis functions.

 To self-consistently employ the approximation from Eq.~(\ref{eq:final_non_additive_correction}) within sDFT, the corresponding potential $\upsilon^{\mathrm{nad}}_{\mathrm{kin}}$ has to be derived as well.
 As seen from Eq.~(\ref{eq:kin_func_der}), this requires computations of the functional derivative $\delta T_s^{\mathrm{nad}} [\rho_A] / \delta \rho_A (\vec{r}\,)$ or, equivalently, derivatives of the expansion terms $T_s^{(n)}$.
 Since $T_s^{(n)}$ depend on MOs and are not known as explicit functionals of the density, these evaluations could be performed by using the Optimized Effective Potential method~\cite{sharp1953,talman1976,engel_dreizler2011}, which is, however, computationally very demanding.
-Instead, we follow ideas behind the Generalized Kohn--Sham (GKS) approach~\cite{seidl1996} and assume that the action of the potential $\upsilon^{\mathrm{nad}}_{\mathrm{kin}}$ on an active subsystem MO $\psi^{A}_l$ can be replaced by the functional derivative of $T_s^{\mathrm{nad}}$ with respect to complex conjugate $\psi^{A*}_l$~\cite{engel_dreizler2011}, i.e.,
+Instead, we follow the idea behind the Generalized Kohn--Sham (GKS) approach~\cite{seidl1996}, where the use of orbital-dependent energy contributions naturally results in orbital-dependent potentials.
+In other words, the action of the potential $\upsilon^{\mathrm{nad}}_{\mathrm{kin}}$ on an active subsystem MO $\psi^{A}_l$ is represented as the functional derivative of $T_s^{\mathrm{nad}}$ with respect to the complex conjugate $\psi^{A*}_l$~\cite{engel_dreizler2011}, i.e.,